Roof Replacement Cost Austin TX 2026

 Material Selection

 Asphalt shingles remain the most affordable option for Austin homes.
-Metal roofing costs more upfront but lasts 40-70 years versus 20-30 for asphalt.
-Impact resistant shingles fall in between and may qualify for insurance discounts.
+Metal roofing costs more upfront but lasts longer than asphalt.
+Impact resistant shingles fall in between and may qualify for carrier-specific insurance credits when the product and documentation meet your insurer's rules.

 Roof Complexity